joyent/joyent-gerrit/docs/user/README.md

 message or a clean rebase.

-For a change to be able to be integrated, it must receive one current "+1" vote in both the *Code-Review* and *Approval* dimensions, and no "-1" votes in the Approval dimension.
-A "-1" vote in Code-Review does not block an otherwise approved change from being integrated, but any "-1" in Approval does (even if, for example, there is a later "+1" in Approval).
+For a change to be able to be integrated, it must receive one current "+1" vote in both the *Code-Review* and *Integration-Approval* dimensions, and no "-1" votes in the Integration-Approval dimension.
+A "-1" vote in Code-Review does not block an otherwise approved change from being integrated, but any "-1" in Integration-Approval does (even if, for example, there is a later "+1" in Integration-Approval).

 In general, we consider this policy to be the formalization of what is existing best practice at Joyent.
 We're not looking to make significant changes